raphaelberly/fun/README.md

 # Fun

 This repository gathers various little projects I have been working on, from small ETLs to haggle competitions or little python gadgets.

-### 1. ETL
+### 1. Filmotheque

-This folder contains small ETL programs.

-For now, there is only one, built for requesting data to Zoho API (Zoho is an online CRM system) and inserting it in a Google Spreadsheet.
+The purpose of this program is to scrape the website of the "Filmotheque du Quartier Latin", a movie theater located in Paris, and to send the weekly program to a list of specified emails.

 More information is available in the folder's README.md file.